The British Society for Eighteenth-Century Studies is seeking nominations for its Executive Committee. We are seeking:

 Duties of the Executive Committee

 All members of the Executive Committee are expected to take on responsibility for a particular portfolio of the Society’s activities.

 It should be noted that Executive Committee members are required to attend the regular meetings of the committee and sub-committees and the Annual Conference, and that in the event of non-attendance at two successive meetings they risk being removed.
 The Executive Committee meets three times a year.
 The Society will pay travelling expenses for Executive Committee members within the UK.

 All members of the Executive Committee should be a member of the Society in good standing at the time of their appointment.
 Those elected to the vacant posts will take up their positions at the end of January 2020.

 The British Society for Eighteenth-Century Studies seeks to create and support a diverse and inclusive community of researchers and scholars from all sections of society and warmly encourages applications to Executive Committee posts from members of under-represented groups.
 Our Equality and Diversity statement is available here: https://www.bsecs.org.uk/the-society/equality-and-diversity/.

 Members seeking to stand for these posts can be self-nominated and should be seconded by a current member of the Society.

-Nominations, secondings and statements should be sent to the Executive Secretary by email, to be received by 11.59pm on 30th November 2020, at the following address: firstname.lastname@example.org.
-Voting for contested posts will be carried out in December.
-Queries about the posts can be addressed to email@example.com.
+Nominations, secondings and statements should be sent to the Executive Secretary by email, to be received by 11.59pm on 6th December 2021, at the following address: firstname.lastname@example.org.
+Voting for contested elected posts will be carried out in December-January.
+Further queries about the posts can be addressed to email@example.com.